 How to Create a Secure Passphrase

-Soon, the University will require a minimum of 14 characters for Net ID and AD accounts.
-Please don’t panic and don’t think that it’s impossible to remember.
-14+ character passphrases can be easier to remember and easier to type.
+While the University only requires 8-character passwords, we recommended the use of a much longer one.
+In fact, entering a 14+ character passphrase can be easier than a basic 8-character password.
 Instead of using a single long word, or hard-to-remember gibberish such as “TDpZE8yqS7pS0&”, you can use more words with sentence structure such as capitals and punctuation.
 Choose 3-4 random words, a short phrase, or even a song lyric.

 “Gouda is my favorite cheese!”